 - Save time by automating the process

 - Customize headlines and descriptions based on location

 - Reach more potential customers with ads that better match search queries

 - Improve performance through increased auction opportunities

-Although a Responsive Search Ad appears the same as an Expanded Text Ad in the SERP (search engine results page), the process to create an ad in Google will be different with the new format.
+Although a Responsive Search Ad appears the same as an Expanded Text Ad in the SERP (search engine results page), the process of creating an ad in Google is different with the new format.

-Responsive Search Ads enable you to create one search ad from a variation of 15 titles of 30 characters each as well as a description line with a maximum of 90 characters each.
+Responsive Search Ads enable you to create one search ad from a variation of 15 titles of 30 characters each and a description line with a maximum of 90 characters each.

 Expanded Text Ads (ETAs), introduced at the Google Performance Summit in May 2016, allowed businesses to change text advertising to ETAs.
 This was intended to aid in the adaptation to the mobile-first world.